RG theory of spontaneous stochasticity for Sabra model of turbulence: Discrete-time fluctuating shell models

 The new state $\mathbf{u}_{\mathrm{new}}$ is determined by a sequence of two (split-step) transformations with an intermediate state $\mathbf{u}'$.
 The latter is determined by the nonlinear interactions as

-with all other components, $u'_m = u_m$ for $m \ne n,n+1$, unchanged.
+Note that this relation modifies only the two components at shells $n$ and $n+1$, while all other components are left unchanged, so that $u'_m = u_m$ for $m \ne n,n+1$.
 Here the nonlinear terms (\ref{eq1B_2}) are evaluated for the mean state $(\mathbf{u}+\mathbf{u}')/2$.
 The second relation in Eq.~(\ref{eqDTL_b}) is omitted at the cutoff shell $n = N$.
-Relations in Eq.~(\ref{eqDTL_b}) define the implicit finite-difference scheme for the nonlinear interaction in the Sabra model (\ref{eq1_5}), in which the two parts of $B_n = B_n^-+B_n^+$ are assigned to different time steps.
+Relations in Eq.~(\ref{eqDTL_b}) define the implicit finite-difference scheme for the nonlinear interaction in the Sabra model (\ref{eq1_5}), in which the two parts $B_n^-$ and $B_n^+$ of the nonlinear term are treated independently.
 This scheme is designed in such a way that the energy is conserved exactly; see Appendix \ref{subsec_A1}, where Eqs.~(\ref{eqDTL_b}) are solved analytically.
 The dissipation and noise are introduced by solving the Ornstein-Uhlenbeck process

 with the initial condition $u_n(\tau_n) = u'_{n}$ and the time interval $\Delta \tau_n$.
 Its solution has the form~\cite{oksendal2013stochastic}

 where $z$ is a standard complex Gaussian random variable, which is independent at every step of the algorithm.
 Expression (\ref{eq1_10}) defines the $n$-th component of the new state $\mathbf{u}_{\mathrm{new}}$, while the other components are set to $u_{\mathrm{new},m} = u'_{m}$ for $m \ne n$.